ansible/ansible-policybook-examples/README.md

 # Ansible Policybook Examples

 This repo contains examples for Ansible Policybooks which can be used to test for compliance against rules.

-These are by domain type, use case, application or perhaps vendor to form some assemblence of order.
+Within the *policy* directory you'll have lots of examples organised by domain type, use case, application or perhaps vendor to form some assemblence of order.